Tannybuoy/predictai/README.md

 # predict.ai
-Project for Customer Behaviour PredictionIn
+Project for Customer Behaviour Prediction

 ## Running the code
 These will work in anaconda prompt.
 Please follow the corresponding instructions for linux.